Fernando-2/Fernando-2/README.md

 -->
 🔭 I’m currently working on developing my skills
-- 🌱 I’m currently taking courses to get a Meta Front-End Developer Professional Certificate and trying to learn Rust
+- 🌱 I’m currently taking courses to get a Meta Front-End Developer Professional Certificate and trying to learn PHP
 - 👯 I’m looking to collaborate on any projects that are fun or a good learning experience
 - 🤔 I’m looking for help with becoming advanced in frontend development
 - 💬 Ask me about anything and everything